Want to earn some extra money but not sure where to start?

 39. Coin Hunting

-I’ll admit, this is an unusual side hustle, but I’ve seen others use to make money.
+I’ll admit, this is an unusual side hustle, but I’ve seen others use it to make money.

 Plus it’s a great example of thinking outside the box.

 Did you know some coins in our everyday change are worth more than others?
-Get the right 50p or £2 coin and its could be worth a lot more than its face value.
+Find rare 50ps or or £2 coins and its could be worth a lot more than its face value.

 What some people do is request bags of change from their local bank and search through the coins for the collectable ones.
 Any they find they sell on eBay.
 As well as document their finds to followers on social media.